txhammer68/docs/kubuntu.md

 Reboot <br>

 ### System Tuning
-Before making changes to your system run this, then again when finished <br>
+Before making changes to your system run these commands and take note of the info, then compare when finished <br>
-Check system log for errors or issues <br>
+Check system log for errors or issues, try to resolve those first before proceeding <br>
 ``` free -m ``` <br>
 ``` sudo hdparm -t --direct /dev/nvme0n1p2 ``` <br>
 ``` systemd-analyze critical-chain ``` <br>